 Kid-friendly pubs: Time to dig out all things green, shine your shamrocks, and look out for leprechauns.
 It can sometimes be hard to find family-friendly pubs in Seattle, but here are three local spots where kids are welcome and the whole family can say “Erin go Bragh!”
 (And in 2021, know that all of these kid-friendly pubs offer takeout as well.)

 Located at the base of the Smith Tower in Pioneer Square, Shawn O’Donnell’s offers classic hearty Irish fare as well as plenty of traditional American pub grub.
 Their corned beef and cabbage is some of the best in town, and their menu “for the wee ones” hits all the regular kids’ favorites.
-(For those who live up north, there’s also a location in Everett, and there’s also a Fremont location.)
-508 2nd Ave., Seattle, shawnodonnells.com
+(Shawn O’Donnell’s also has locations in Fremont, Everett, the Skagit Valley and Spokane.) shawnodonnells.com

 Madison Park’s Irish pub and restaurant has a fairly diverse menu, but still offers plenty of tasty Irish favorites such as bangers and mash and shepherd’s pie.
 For the kids, the fish and chips or three-cheese bacon mac are hard to beat.
 If you head there in the summer, there’s a great patio across from the beach and overlooking Lake Washington, perfect for a family day out.
 4234 E Madison St., Seattle, mcgilvraspub.com